Sign In / Sign Out

 Immerse yourself in a community of dynamic partnerships, research and teaching collaborations, and creative enterprise.
 Each semester, there is the opportunity to work with outstanding faculty on creative projects and initiatives that lead to independent and co-authored research and publication.

 The PhD in music with a concentration in music learning and teaching is a scholarly research degree.
 Graduates of this program typically serve as faculty members at colleges or universities.
-Students become scholars, researchers, music and arts administrators, and public policy advisors to education and arts organizations or civic and governmental groups.

 The music learning and teaching doctoral program includes highly specialized study in music education, elective studies with scholars and artists in the Herberger Institute for Design and the Arts, and opportunities for transdisciplinary elective study with faculty in schools and colleges across the university.
 A plan of study is designed by the student in consultation with the faculty to support a research trajectory identified by the student.